 What is 78th Street Studios?

-78th Street Studios is the largest art and design complex in Northeast Ohio, filled with close to 40 retail galleries, artist studios, design showrooms, and other creative spaces all under one roof.
-Primarily known as an attraction for fine art, 78th Street Studios has also been growing as an incubator for businesses in the fields of product design, publishing, music, fashion and special events.
+78th Street Studios is the largest art and design complex in Northeast Ohio, featuring 170,000 square feet of art galleries, artist studios, performance spaces, and music recording studios.
+Primarily known as an attraction for fine art, 78th Street Studios has quickly become an incubator for businesses in the fields of product design, publishing, music and special events.
+All viewing hours listed below are free and open to the public.

 More interesting facts about 78th Street Studios: